rhynix/allowing/README.md

 ### Length

 Checks whether the attribute has a certain length.
 The rule can be both an exact number and a range.
 Because the `#cover?` method is used for ranges, minimum and maximum values are possible using Ruby's `Float::INFINITY`.
 See example for a minimum length.
-Nil is considered invalid.
+Nil is considered invalid, otherwise the attribute must respond to `#length`.

 ###### Example